rikvdkleij/intellij-haskell/README.md

 - ghc-mod can not help in library files and if Haskell source file contains not completely valid Haskell (e.g. while typing).
 In that case I try to solve request by using AST-tree (IntelliJ calls it PSI-tree).
 - Because of ghc-mod issue #275 ghc-mod is used (instead of ghc-modi) for checking syntax of Haskell file;
 - Because of ghc-mod issue #362 ghc-mod is used (instead of ghc-modi) for getting symbols of module using `browse` command;
-- This has cost me a lot of time: https://youtrack.jetbrains.com/issue/IDEA-130894
+- Created workaround for this issue: https://youtrack.jetbrains.com/issue/IDEA-130894